 4) Email Campaigns

-Videos can be incorporated into your emails in a number of ways, depending on the situation.
+Videos can be incorporated into your marketing strategy in several ways, depending on the situation.

 - Introductory videos